For daily wit & wisdom, sign up for the Almanac newsletter.

 Deep shade gets no sun at all.
 You won’t be growing any vegetables here.

 Once you have figured out how much sun you have to work with, you can get planning!
 Morning sun with afternoon shade is the best situation for many plants whether they are vegetables, annual flowers or perennials.

 Which Types of Vegetables Do Well in Shade?

-- Cole crops are tolerant of partial shade.
+Cole crops are tolerant of partial sun or partial shade.
 Broccoli, cauliflower, kohlrabi, turnips, kale, and rutabagas will grow well with less than a full day of sun, but may take longer to mature.
 Cabbage will also grow in shade, but they may not form tight heads.

-- Perennial vegetables such as rhubarb, asparagus, and Jerusalem artichokes can be grown in partial shade.
+Perennial vegetables such as rhubarb, asparagus, and Jerusalem artichokes can be grown in partial sun or partial shade.

-- Vegetables that are susceptible to bolting, like broccoli, cauliflower, and spinach, can benefit from being grown in partial shade, particularly in hotter climates.
+Vegetables that are susceptible to bolting, like broccoli, cauliflower, and spinach, can benefit from being grown in partial sun, particularly in hotter climates.

 Vegetable Growing Guides for Shade